Matrix2S/DAX_forecasting_test/README.md

 Their model is not to complex but also gives me enough room to work with different python data analysis(science) libraries.

 The task is to build a ARIMA-NeuralNetwork Hybrid model to predict DAX-30 closing values, for which I used daily DAX-30 data from 2000 - 2023.
 For simplyfication I used an AR(p) model for the ARIMA(p,d,q) model and a for the nueral network I used an Multilayer Perceptron with **one** hiddenlayers of size 40 to reduce computation.

+GDAXI.csv - Daily DAX-30 data from 2000-2023 with closing/ opening values, daily volume, etc.
+MA_Filter.py - Pre-processing step to the input data ARIMA_forecast.py - Get the ARIMA(p,d,q) forecast for the input data (in this case its a AR(p) model) MLP_forecast.py - Get the neural network forecast for the input data (in this case its a multi layer perceptron) Model_building.py - Recreate the model proposed in (C. N. Babu & B. E. Reddy, 2015) using the above tools

+Libraries used: numpy, pandas, sklearn, statsmodels, matplotlib, math